 - Always connect the power cord last, and always remove it before adding, removing or changing any hardware components.
-Make sure that you install the processor into the CPU socket before you install the CPU heatsink. - If you buy a CPU separately, make sure that you use an Intel-certified multidirectional heatsink only. - Make sure to install the motherboard into the chassis before you install the CPU heatsink. - 4.
-When receiving a motherboard without a processor pre-installed, make sure that the plastic CPU socket cap is in place, and none of the socket pins are bent; otherwise, contact your retailer immediately. - 5.
+Make sure that you install the processor into the CPU socket before you install the CPU heatsink. - If you buy a CPU separately, make sure that you use an Intel-certified multidirectional heatsink only. - Make sure to install the serverboard into the chassis before you install the CPU heatsink. - 4.
+When receiving a serverboard without a processor pre-installed, make sure that the plastic CPU socket cap is in place, and none of the socket pins are bent; otherwise, contact your retailer immediately. - 5.
 Refer to the Supermicro website for updates on CPU support. - With the CPU inside the socket, inspect the four corners of the CPU to make sure that the CPU is properly installed. - 7.
 Close the load plate with the CPU inside the socket.
 Lock the lever labeled 'Close 1st' first, then lock the lever labeled 'Open 1st' second.
 Use your thumb to gently push the load levers down to the lever locks.

-Installing the E7-4800/8800 v3 Series Processor
+Installing the Intel E7-8800 v3/v4 or E7-4800 v3/v4 Series Processor